Transit Expressway Revenue Line: The end of Skybus

 The position of the Urban Mass Transportation Administration (UMTA) became crucial: Skybus could not be built without federal support.
 The Port Authority, city, and state could not agree on an appropriate plan which would serve both the city of Pittsburgh and surrounding Allegheny County.
 The Port Authority remained committed to Skybus, as did a majority of the County Commission.
 Mayor Flaherty continued to favor a mix of traditional heavy and light rail, as did Governor Shapp.
 Ultimately in 1976 a cross-jurisdiction task force recommended light rail instead of Skybus, and the UMTA support was withdrawn.

 Once the Allegheny County Fair was done away with in the early 1970s, rides on the Skybus track ceased.
 In the Spring and Summer of 1980 the county had the track, cars and computer dismantled and bartered for scrap, with the computer building becoming a park police office.

 The Skybus tests proved that rubber tire driverless transit could function.
 Westinghouse Electric would later have a role in the development of the first major fully automated transit system in the country with Miami's Metromover.
 Westinghouse built the first 12 Adtranz C-100 buses used for the Metromover.
-Westinghouse would also participate in the development of similar driverless transit systems like the Bay Area Rapid Transit (BART) system in California, and automated people movers at several major U.S. airports, including Tampa, Orlando, and Dallas-Ft.
+Westinghouse would also participate in the development of similar driverless transit systems like the Bay Area Rapid Transit system in California, and automated people movers at several major U.S. airports, including Tampa, Orlando, and Dallas-Ft.
 Worth.